Det kunne vært deg

 Det kunne vært deg (It Could Have Been You) is a 1952 Norwegian comedy film directed by Kåre Bergstrøm and Henki Kolstad, starring Inger Marie Andersen, Henki Kolstad and Wenche Foss.
 Recently wed Maisen (Andersen) and Harald "Pompen" (Kolstad) make a new acquaintance in Cornelius, a lifelong bachelor.
-On the way home, Maisen's husband Harald losses the key to their flat.
+On the way home, Harald losses the key to their flat.
 They ask their neighbor for help and then their marriage falters, but the neighbor steps up.